Producing For The Screen

 Dogs in the City

-The Kindle book release of ”Dogs In The City” is now available on Amazon.
-Along with legendary animal trainer Evanne Chesson, I have put together a collection of wonderful training information, anecdotes and insights that will make you laugh and give you the keys to living happily together in sync with your dog in the urban environment.
+Most of those millions live in cities.
+Renowned film producer Sue Milliken (with legendary animal trainer Evanne Chesson) has put together a collection of training information, anecdotes and insights that will make you laugh and give you the keys to living happily together in sync with your dog in the urban environment.